 If your guarantor wants to pull out: Until the lease runs out, your guarantor can only get out of their obligation with the landlord’s approval.

+We get it!
 It’s a lot of work securing a guarantor.
-Consider finding a sublet instead of getting your own lease—it's easier to be approved for a sublet, and Flip will guarantee your rent using a different set of criteria than traditional landlords.
+If you're having trouble, consider finding a sublet instead of signing a new lease—it's often easier to be approved for a sublet than as a primary leaseholder.

 The information provided on this website does not, and is not intended to, constitute legal advice.